queilawithaQ/documentation/_general/account/new-user-signup.md

 git config --get user.email
 ```

-Note that different projects can have different email addresses configured and that your VCS can have other email addresses configured for the actions you take via their interfaces.
+Note that different projects can have different email addresses configured and that your SCM can have other email addresses configured for the actions you take via their interfaces.

 #### Keyboard shortcuts